gabrielesavethekiwi/UniversityProjects-Assignments/README.md

 # Quantum Physics Course Weekly Assignments

-I am collecting posthumously the weekly assignments from the course "Quantum Information and Computing".
+I am collecting posthumously the weekly assignments from the course "Quantum Information and Computing", taught by S.Montangero and G.Magnifico at Università degli Studi di Padova.

 It has been a pivotal step in my development as a scientist, as I had limited exposure to programming and computational techniques before this course.